 Brian Hobbs, 79, has owned a trusty Claud Butler road racing bike since his childhood which is now registered vintage.
-Brian, a member of Eroica Britannia a global organization that connects vintage bikes, found himself contacted to participate in the Queen’s Platinum Jubilee Pageant after organizers were looking for quirky cyclists who had an association with the seven decades of the Queen’s reign.
+Brian, a member of Eroica Britannia a global organization that connects vintage bikes, found himself contacted to participate in the Queen’s Platinum Jubilee Pageant after organisers were looking for quirky cyclists who had an association with the seven decades of the Queen’s reign.

 Brian laughs: “Evidently I dropped nicely into both bike and rider categories, where we both held the ‘vintage’ tag and are still in working order”.
 Brian signed up to be part of the lead out Peloton of cyclists in the people’s ‘Time of our Lives’ section of the Pageant that followed the Military parade.

 Discussions began in January and Brian was sworn to secrecy as the planning and video briefings took place – culminating in the fantastic celebratory weekend.
 Entering the full historical spirit, the 79-year-old even donned vintage attire including his cycling shoes dating back to the fifties and a shirt originally from the seventies.

 Brian comments: “I can now reflect on the opportunity that came my way to honour the Queen, our country and my bike – the whole experience has been amazing.
 I couldn’t have done it without my family behind me.
 I managed to stay focused and like all 300 Cycling Cast Members – we managed to stay in the saddle!